CorySimon/pyIAST/docs/index.rst

 The units for pressure and loading in both DataFrames must be consistent; loading of gas must be in a molar quantity for IAST to apply (e.g. mmol/g or mmol/cm\ :superscript:`3`).
 The `IAST` package will then work with these units throughout.

-To load data into a Pandas DataFrame that is of a different format, see the Pandas [documentation](http://pandas.pydata.org/).
+To load data into a Pandas DataFrame that is of a different format, see the `documentation for Pandas <http://pandas.pydata.org/>`_.

 --------------------------
 Construct isotherm objects